-Technically Yes, but it is not recommended here’s why…
+Technically yes, bearded dragon poop is good fertilizer, but it is not recommended here’s why…

 Bearded dragon poop could make an effective fertilizer particularly for nitrogen-loving plants such as tomatoes, cucumbers, and leafy greens.
 Bearded dragon poop contains phosphorus and potassium, which are essential nutrients for plant growth.
 The level of these nutrients would depend on a number of factors, such as the composition of the bearded dragons diet, and the conditions of the soil, type of soil, the plant species being grown, and the specific needs of the plants.